LinuxCNC/linuxcnc/src/hal/classicladder/zEMC_README.txt

 classicladder.c:
 --- changed extensively.
 Removed most of initialization code besides what was added for HAL.
 --- A config file can be loaded from the comand line for modbus info
+--- to use MODBUS, MUST load a config file so nomodbus variable is set to 0

 classicladder.h:
 --- small amount added.
 Add definitions for HAL s32 pins and For HAL support.